Dakota Fanning: 2010s

-2016–present

 In July 2016, it was announced Fanning was cast in a film adaptation of The Bell Jar as Esther Greenwood.
+However, in 2019 it was reported that Kirsten Dunst was no longer involved with directing the project.
+In a 2023 update, 'The Bell Jar' was being considered being adapted into a TV series instead, though development has remained on hold.
 In 2017, Fanning starred in Neill Blomkamp's Zygote as part of Blomkamp's series of experimental short films released through Oats Studios.
 Fanning had a cameo role in the heist comedy Ocean's 8, which was released in 2018.
 The same year starred as Sara Howard in the TNT historical television series The Alienist based on novel of the same name.
 In August 2018, TNT ordered a sequel series based upon the follow-up novel The Angel of Darkness, with Fanning set to return to reprise the role of Sara Howard.
 In 2019, Fanning played Lynette "Squeaky" Fromme in Quentin Tarantino's comedy-drama Once Upon a Time in Hollywood, for which she and the cast of the film were nominated for the SAG Award for Outstanding Performance by a Cast in a Motion Picture.

+2020s

-In December 2019, it was announced that Fanning and her sister Elle Fanning would star together in an adaption of Kristin Hannah's 2015 novel, The Nightingale, which is set to be directed by Mélanie Laurent.
+In 2023, Fanning had a starring role in The Watchers, a supernatural film set in Ireland.
+In December 2019, it had been announced that Fanning and her sister Elle Fanning would star together in an adaption of Kristin Hannah's 2015 novel, The Nightingale, which is set to be directed by Mélanie Laurent.
 In March 2021, the sisters announced the formation of a production company, Lewellen Pictures.
 Their company has a first-look deal with MRC Television/Civic Center Media.
+In March 2023, Fanning was cast to star in the Netflix miniseries The Perfect Couple.
+Fanning starred in The Equalizer 3, reuniting with Denzel Washington.
+In 2025, Fanning was nominated for a Golden Globes and Primetime Emmy Awards for Best Supporting Actress for her performance in the Netflix series Ripley as Marge Sherwood.

 Personal life

 In June 2011, Fanning graduated from Campbell Hall School in Studio City, California, where she participated on the varsity spirit cheerleading squad and was twice voted homecoming queen.
-From 2011 to 2014, she attended the Gallatin School of Individualized Study at New York University, where she majored in women's studies, with a focus on the portrayal of women in film and culture.
+From 2011 to 2014, she attended the Gallatin School of Individualized Study at New York University majoring in women's studies, with a focus on the portrayal of women in film and culture.